-NASA's program Artemis [38], aiming to land astronauts on the Moon again, is the next ambitious project from NASA [39].
-Indeed, there is currently a renewed interest from many nations to further explore and understand the Moon [14] as well as other planetary bodies such as Mars.
-Luxembourg is among the eight original signatory countries of the Artemis Accords, an international agreement promoting the peaceful exploration of space, especially Lunar and Martian exploration.
-The agreement is based on the founding principles of the Outer Space Treaty of 1967 [40].
+At national level, Luxembourg is among the eight original signatory countries of the Artemis Accords, an international agreement promoting the peaceful exploration of space, especially Lunar and Martian exploration.
+The agreement is based on the founding principles of the Outer Space Treaty of 1967 [32].
 So far, 19 countries have signed these agreements.